-We have reported an Ag-hydrogel composite that is based on two materials with disparate mechanical properties-Ag flakes and hydrogel matrix-and exhibits high electrical conductivity (>300 S cm-1), electrical stability under repeated mechanical loading, low Young's modulus (<10 kPa) and high stretchability (up to 250% strain without electrical failure).
-To illustrate the capabilities of the Ag-hydrogel composite, we fabricated a stingray-inspired swimmer driven by SMAs that require high current, high compliance and high stretchability for actuation.
-We also developed skin-mounted electrical stimulation, which require conformal contact and high conductivity to deliver electrical impulses with high frequency.
+We have reported an Ag-hydrogel composite that is based on two materials with disparate mechanical properties - Ag flakes and hydrogel matrix - and exhibits high electrical conductivity (>300 S cm-1), electrical stability under repeated mechanical loading, low Young's modulus (<10 kPa), and high stretchability (up to 250% strain without electrical failure).
+To illustrate the capabilities of the Ag-hydrogel, we fabricated a stingray-inspired swimmer driven by SMAs that require high current, high compliance, and high stretchability for actuation.
+We also developed skin-mounted electrodes made of the Ag-hydrogel for neuromuscular electrical stimulation, which require conformal contact and high conductivity in order to deliver electrical impulse with high frequency.

-This combination of high electrical conductivity and high compliance is achieved by controlling the assembly of Ag inclusions when dispersing the micrometre-sized Ag flakes in the PAAm and alginate hydrogel.
+This combination of both high electrical conductivity and high compliance is achieved by controlling the assembly of Ag inclusions when dispersing the micron-sized Ag flakes in the polyacrylamide and alginate hydrogel.
 A key step in the fabrication process is the partial dehydration step, which allows intimate contact between Ag flakes and the formation of a percolating network that remains intact and stable even as the gel is fully rehydrated.
-The conductive hydrogel composites also have robust and reliable electromechanical coupling.
-The combination of electrical and mechanical properties of the Ag-hydrogel composite occupies a unique place in the design space of electrically conductive soft materials (Fig. 1c and Supplementary Fig. 1) and could be of use in the development of soft robotics, bioelectronics and wearable electronics.
+The conductive hydrogel composites also have robust and reliable electromechanical coupling, which facilitates applications in soft robotic systems, wearable electronics, and bioelectronic interfacing.
+The combination of electrical and mechanical properties of the Ag-hydrogel composite occupies a unique place in the design space of electrically conductive soft materials (Fig. 1c and Supplementary Figure 1) and could be of use in the development of soft robotics, bioelectronics, and wearable electronics.